rayhea/GTAVMACROS/readme.md

 #### Microphone Mute `;`
 - Select the modes from script menu i.e. Disabled, ToggleMute, HoldToTalk, TapToTalk.
+- Disabled - To disable Mute `;` Hotkey. (by default)
+- ToggleMute - To toggle Mic.
+- HoldToTalk - Hold `;` to unmute.
- *Note :- when Script is terminated, it unmutes the current muted microphone.*
+- TapToTalk - if threshold is not met for certain timeout duration then mic is muted *Note :- when Script is terminated, it unmutes the current muted microphone.*

 #### Crosshair `Numpad+`